PROPOSED REVISION TO

 STANDARD ON INTERNAL AUDIT (SIA) 000

-The Internal Audit Standards Board (IASB) of The Institute of Chartered Accountants of India (ICAI) invites comments on proposed revision of the Standard on Internal Audit (SIA) 000 – Conducting Overall Internal Audit Planning.
+The Internal Audit Standards Board (IASB) of The Institute of Chartered Accountants of India (ICAI) invites comments on a revised Standard on Internal Audit (SIA) 000 – Internal Audit Evidence.

 Comments are most helpful if they indicate a clear rationale and, where applicable, provide a suggestion for alternative wording.